<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Using an HSA for retirement health care

-HSAs are often celebrated for their utility in managing health care expenses in a tax-smart way, with three primary benefits:
+HSAs are often celebrated for helping to manage health care expenses in a tax-smart way, with three primary benefits:

 1. HSAs allow contributions to be made pre-tax.